Before we begin, please allow me to first be transparent about what this post is and what it isn’t.

 This post is not about whether or not criminals, the NSA, or anyone else can access your camera without your knowledge and/or without a light that gets activated or not as a sign that it’s being activated with or without your consent.

 That is a controversial conversation for another time, perhaps.

-Here are some tips for using covers successfully and with confidence that you won’t harm your device while getting a little more peace of mind.
+Here are some tips for using covers successfully without harming your device.
 They make cool gifts, too, for privacy-minded people.

-And here’s one that works well that uses no adhesive whatsover.
-It only requires rinsing it with water from time-to-time to make it “sticky” again after removing/adjusting it –> https://www.amazon.com/gp/product/B08CPRZZJW
+And here’s my currrent favorite, which uses no adhesive whatsoever and fits nicely within Apple’s (and others) recommendations for laptops.
+It only requires rinsing with water from time-to-time to make it “sticky” again after moving it around awhile to cover/uncover –> (link not monetized) https://www.amazon.com/gp/product/B08CPRZZJW

-Need to put a cover over the camera on your Mac laptop?
-Apple advises that if you still wish to close the lid on your laptop to mind the following for the best experience:
+Apple advises that if you prefer using a cover for your camera and still wish to close the lid on your laptop to mind the following for the best experience: